bitwiseworks/python-os2/Doc/library/string.rst

 to parse template strings.
 To do this, you can override these class attributes:

 * *delimiter* -- This is the literal string describing a placeholder introducing delimiter.
-The default value ``$``.
+The default value is ``$``.
 Note that this should *not* be a regular expression, as the implementation will call :meth:`re.escape` on this string as needed.

 * *idpattern* -- This is the regular expression describing the pattern for non-braced placeholders (the braces will be added automatically as